-The Committee held one meeting with the Group IT and Technology manager to find out about the most important aspects of managing both information systems, and technology-related risks, which include cybersecurity risk.
+The Committee held one meeting with the Group IT and Technology manager to find out about the most important aspects of managing both information systems, and technology-related risks, which include cybersecurity risk and risks related to artificial intelligence.
 One meeting was also held with the Group Data Protection Officer (DPO) to learn about the chief kinds of personal data which is processed, associated risks and the core mechanisms established to manage and protect data properly.